 - Introduce the organization and project/program during Sunday services (generally, on the second Sunday of the month).
 The organization is welcome to present materials at a table in the Sanctuary Commons between and after worship services.

-- Submit a brief report to the SJC about project/program outcomes within 1 year of receipt of funds.
+- Submit a brief report to the Lay Minister for Social Justice and the Social Justice Coordinator about project/program outcomes within 1 year of receipt of funds.